BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 </p>

 <p>
-Sometimes I'd walk right on the beach - on the sand itself, rather than on the sidewalk.
+Sometimes I'd walk right on the beach - on the sand itself, rather than on the sidewalk up above.
 </p>

 <p>